jmdavis/bemgr/README.md

 Each boot environment should have its `mountpoint` property set to `/`, and its `canmount` property should be set to `noauto` so that it does not get mounted automatically.
-The `bootfs` property on the pool will then tell the boot manager which boot environment to mount as root by default.
+The `bootfs` property on the pool will then tell the boot manager which boot environment to mount as root by default (e.g.
+`bootfs=zroot/ROOT/default`)

 `bemgr` expects that boot environments will not have any child datasets.
 Other datasets can of course be mounted on top of the boot environment, but they